derekTurner/IT-docs-25/25_Block_REACTROUTER/section_2/library.md

 ![nodetype](images/nodetype.png)

-Choosse the node.js version to use as 22 bookworm.
+Choose the node.js version to use as 22 bookworm.

 ![bookworm](images/bookworm.png)